 For mid-ski breaks or a pick-up, the day lodge offers some really great food, especially at Coal Oil Johnny's Pub, or Fresh Tracks Cafe (where the have a no-grease policy!).
 Teamed up with a locally brewed beer, you'll find it hard to find to tighten up those ski boots and get back out on the slopes.

-There is no accommodation at Whitewater so the best place to stay is in downtown Nelson - a true hippie slash hipster mountain village, with a super laid back and friendly vibe.
+There is no slopeside accommodation at Whitewater, but the new Hummingbird Lodge (opening for the 23/24 season!) is a stone's throw away, and perfect for ski touring and backcountry access.
+The next best place to stay is in downtown Nelson - a true hippie slash hipster mountain village, with a super laid back and friendly vibe.
 History is that the town's hippie heritage stems from those Vietnam War draft dodgers in the US, who fled to Nelson to start fresh.
 There are so many options for apres and a night out on the town, from heritage-building-esque bars and restaurants and a line of microbreweries, the main question was 'where first?!'.
 The town is small enough to explore on foot, but large enough to offer a more than sufficient variety.

 Whitewater is a smart addition to a BC ski roadtrip itinerary - stay a couple of days or a whole week.
 The resort is sure to impress even the most avid powderhound.
 Just be prepared that after a visit here you'll want to up-root your life and move to Nelson for the ultimate mountain lifestyle.